developer-friendly/blog/docs/posts/0010-cert-manager.md

 an API token to the cert-manager controller to be able to manage the DNS records on our behalf.

-That's where the [External Secrets Operator] comes into play and I invite you to take a look at our last week's guide if you haven't done so already.
-Cause we will not repeat ourselves here and will only use the ExternalSecret CRD to fetch an API token from the AWS SSM Parameter Store and pass it down to our Kubernetes cluster as a Secret resource.
+That's where the [External Secrets Operator] comes into play, again.
+I invite you to take a look at our last week's guide if you haven't done so already.

+We will use the ExternalSecret CRD to fetch an API token from the AWS SSM Parameter Store and pass it down to our Kubernetes cluster as a Secret resource.

 Notice the highlighted lines.